webpack/design-wg/rebrand-draft.md

 - Consistent look and feel across the website and documentation
 - Ressources for commincation (social media, presentations, etc.)

+## Naming Convention

+Webpack can should be written as "Webpack" or "webpack" depending on the context.
+The "W" is capitalized when it is at the beginning of a sentence or in titles.
+In other cases, it can be written in lowercase.

+"light theme" define an assets that is designed to be used on light backgrounds, while "dark theme" is designed for dark backgrounds.

 ## Color Palette

 <img src="./rebrand-assets/color-pallet.svg" alt="Color Palette" />